stableneo/pISSStream/README.md

 ## Bugs

-Not the epitome of good coding practices since this was my first Swift & macOS app ever, may break in exciting ways at the slightest excuse.
+Yeah, probably?

+At the very least:

 - shrugs at stale data
 - not overly bothered with error handling

 ## Errata

-I found out about the data stream from https://iss-mimic.github.io/Mimic/, which has considerably more and more interesting stats than just how full the piss tank is.
+[@Jaennaet](https://github.com/Jaennaet) found out about the data stream from https://iss-mimic.github.io/Mimic/, which has considerably more and more interesting stats than just how full the piss tank is.

-I will not be adding any of them.
+We will not be adding any of them.

+## Contributors

+- [@Jaennaet](https://github.com/Jaennaet): initial idea and first version
+- [@durul](https://github.com/durul): code quality, LOS handling, iOS & visionOS versions